T-Reccss/app_dev/README.md

 # My Favorite Series: Loki

-Loki is an American television series that follows Loki and his friends in a amazing stories
+Loki is an American television series that follows Loki and his friends in a amazing stories.

 - **Characters:**
   - Loki